microsoft/adaptivecards-templates/private-templates-service/README.md

 - Optional: [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview)

 1. Click the blue '**Deploy to Azure**'.
 Select the subscription and resource group under which you wish to deploy ACMS to.

 2. Enter in the URL the portal will be hosted at into the '**Sites_adaptivecms_name**' field.
 Make sure this URL is added under the '**Redirect URIs**' section of your AAD App Registration.
 Detailed instructions and screenshots are listed below.

-3. Enter in the Azure Active Directory App Registration application (client) id into the '**App_id**' field.
+3. Enter in the Azure Active Directory App Registration application (client) id into the '**Azure_active_directory_app_registration_id**' field.

-4. Enter the id of your App Service Plan into the '**Server_farm_id**' field.
+4. Enter the id of your App Service Plan into the '**App_service_plan_subscription**' field.
+The format should be as follows:

+   `/subscriptions/{subscription_id}/resourceGroups/{resource_group_name}/providers/Microsoft.Web/serverfarms/{App_service_plan_name}`

 5. If 'Yes' is selected for '**Telemetry_opt_in**', we will collect feedback from your instance of ACMS using App Insights.
 See details under 'Telemetry Privacy Statement' below.

-6. Optional: If you possess an Azure Application Insights instance, enter the instrumentation key into the '**application_insights_instrumentation_key**' field.
+6. Optional: If you possess an Azure Application Insights instance, enter the instrumentation key into the '**Application_insights_instrumentation_key**' field.
   To create an Application Insights resource or find your instrumentation key, please see [Create an Application Insights resource](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource).
 Also, please read the 'Telemetry Privacy Statement' below.

 7. Click '**Next**' and '**Deploy**'.

 Using the 'Deploy to Azure' button will fetch an image using the latest published version of [adaptivecards-templating-service](https://www.npmjs.com/package/adaptivecards-templating-service) and [adaptive-templating-service-typescript-node](https://www.npmjs.com/package/adaptive-templating-service-typescript-node).
 Once the deployment as finished, you will see the admin portal hosted at '**{Sites_adaptivecms_name}**.azurewebsites.net' and be able to hit the endpoints at the same URL.